rounak610/Bulk-Image-Compression-System/README.md

 # Bulk-Image-Compression-System
-This is a FastAPI-based application that processes images from a CSV file, compresses them, and stores the output in a PostgreSQL database.
-The application uses Celery and Redis for background task processing.
+This project is a web application built using Python.
+It uses FastAPI for the web server, PostgreSQL for storing data, and Celery for handling background tasks.

 ### Setup